Parallaxer/Parallaxer/README.md

 ## Overview

-Parallax effects are achieved by composing a tree of `ParallaxEffect` objects, referred to hereafter as a *parallax tree*.
+Parallax effects are achieved by composing a tree of `ParallaxEffect` objects, or *parallax tree*.
 Below is a brief description of the types used to construct nodes in a parallax tree.
 See source files for more documentation.

 - `ParallaxEffect`:
     - A node in a parallax tree.